Privacy Policy

 cookie_consent Persistent Necessary Stores the user’s cookie consent state for the current domain.
 1 year First

-For how long do we retain your personal data?
+3. For how long do we retain your personal data?

 As a general rule, we only retain your personal data for as long as it is relevant for the purpose(s) for which such data was collected.
 When personal data is no longer relevant for such purpose(s), we erase the data unless we have a legal obligation under applicable laws or regulations to retain such data for a specific period of time.

-As a general rule, we retain personal data of our clients’ representatives for the duration of the client matter and for a period of one year from the date of last contact.
+As a general rule, we retain personal data of our clients’ representatives for the duration of the client matter and for a determined period from the date of last contact.
 The data retention periods can vary by data category and we may have a statutory obligation to retain certain data for a specific time period.
 For example, under applicable regulatory rules and guidelines, we should retain client matter related documentation even after the termination of the matter in question.
 Therefore, in line with Finnish Bar Association guidelines, we retain such materials for the duration of the client matter and for at least 10 years thereafter.
 As a further example, we also retain personal data required by Know Your Client regulations and conflict of interest rules for the duration of the client matter at hand and the statutory retention period thereafter.
 The exact time periods and procedures for data destruction vary by data category and the purpose of the processing.

 We retain personal data that is processed for marketing purposes for as long as the data remains relevant for the purpose for which it was collected and as long as our legitimate interest remains valid, unless you object to our processing of your personal data at any time.
-We retain personal data processed on the basis of consent until the consent given has been withdrawn or until the personal data no longer is relevant for the purpose for which it was collected.
+We retain personal data processed on the basis of consent until the consent given has been withdrawn or until the personal data is no longer relevant for the purpose for which it was collected.

-Who receives your personal data?
+4. Who receives your personal data?

 We use third party service providers to process certain personal data on our behalf.
-This includes primarily IT systems and service providers.
+This primarily includes IT systems and service providers.

 As part of our Know Your Client obligations, we may be obliged to transfer personal data to the Finnish Bar Association or relevant public authorities, as required by applicable laws and regulations.